Minimum degrees of finite rectangular bands, null semigroups, and variants of full transformation semigroups: Introduction

 Denote by $\T_X$ the full transformation semigroup over the set $X$, which consists of all self-maps of $X$ under composition.
 When $X=\{1,\ldots,n\}$ for some integer $n$ we denote~$\T_X$ by~$\T_n$.
 Cayley's Theorem states that every semigroup $S$ embeds in some $\T_X$ with $|X|\leq|S|+1$; see \cite[Theorem~1.1.2]{Howie1995}.
 The \emph{(minimum transformation) degree} of a semigroup $S$ is defined to be the cardinal

 (The requirement that $X\not=\emptyset$ is exclusively to establish the convention that a semigroup of size~$1$ has degree $1$.)
 Several authors have calculated $\mu(S)$ for various classes of finite (semi)groups; for semigroups see especially the works of Easdown \cite{Easdown1987,Easdown1988,Easdown1992} and Schein \cite{Schein1992,Schein1988}, but note that in some papers degrees are defined in terms of representations by \emph{partial} transformations.
 (Writing~$\mu'(S)$ for the degree with respect to partial transformations, the reader might like to verify that ${\mu(S)-1\leq\mu'(S)\leq\mu(S)}$.)
 See also \cite{BT1991,EEM2017,Holt2010} for computational studies, \cite{Tully1961,Hoehnke1963,Slover1965} for connections to radical theory, and \cite{Wright1975,Johnson1971,EST2010,EH2016,HW2002,BGP1993,KP2000,Saunders2010,Saunders2014} for degrees of finite groups.
 The topic is also closely related to enumeration of (classes of) semigroups by size \cite{DM2012,Malandro2019,DK2014,DK2009,Forsythe1955}.
+We also mention the very recent study of Margolis and Steinberg \cite{MS2023}, which was written after the current article but published before it, and concerns the class of \emph{Rhodes semisimple semigroups}.
+Apart from trivially small exceptions, none of the semigroups we study here belong to this class, so our techniques are necessarily different from theirs.

 The initial source of motivation for the current paper came from semigroup variants.
 Recall that the \emph{variant} of a semigroup $S$ with respect to a fixed element $a\in S$ is the semigroup $S^a=(S,\star)$, where the \emph{sandwich operation} $\star$ is defined by $x\star y = xay$ for $x,y\in S$.
 Variants were introduced by Hickey \cite{Hickey1986,Hickey1983}, building on earlier ideas of Lyapin \cite{Lyapin1960} and Brown \cite{Brown1955}, and have been studied by many others since.
 The papers \cite{AM2018,DE2015,Tsyaputa2004,Tsyaputa2005,JE2020,MT2008} study variants of full transformation semigroups; see also \cite{Sandwiches1,Sandwiches2} for a categorical approach.
 Sandwich operations also play an important role in computational semigroup theory \cite{EEMP2019}.